 Still, it should come as no surprise that Gingrich’s enthusiasm for virtual worlds is authentic.
 Over the years, he’s developed a reputation as something of a techno-geek.
 And unlike some other celebrity avatars, Gingrich is actually using Second Life.
 That is to say; he’s sitting at his own computer and driving his avatar around this bizarre world.
 Not only that, he’s been in-world on several occasions over the last couple of weeks.
 According to SLNN, there have been Newt sightings around the grid.

 The thought boggles the mind.

 Picture, if you will, the former Speaker of the House and conservative icon, locked in his study, aimlessly roaming the Metaverse.
-Imagine the reactions the virtual Newt must have elicited as he stumbled around the grid in his Gingrich avatar, complete with blue oxford shirt and tie, and the name “Newt Gingrich” floating over his head.
+Imagine the reactions the virtual Newt must have elicited as he stumbled around the grid in his Gingrich avatar, complete with a blue oxford shirt and tie, and the name “Newt Gingrich” floating over his head.

 I’m sorry to disappoint you; that avatar is not being ironic.
 He really is Newt Gingrich!